sxs-collaboration/gwsurrogate/README.md

 To build gwsurrogate you must have gsl installed.
 Fortunately, this is a common library and can be easily installed with a package manager.

+Note that at runtime (ie when you do import gwsurrogate) you may need to let gsl know where your BLAS library is installed.
+This can be done by setting your LD_PRELOAD or LD_LIBRARY_PATH environment variables.

 ## From pip ##

 The python package pip supports installing from PyPI (the Python Package